jpers1/tomato-unet/README.md

 └── annotations.json            # Bounding box and ripeness labels
 ```

+By default `train.py` and `test.py` look for this `laboro_tomato` directory
+one level above the repository.
+Make sure the dataset is located at
+`../laboro_tomato` relative to the project root or adjust the scripts if you keep
+it elsewhere.

 ## Running in batch mode on HPC

 Submit the training job: